 The PerfectStroke key system makes every keystroke more comfortable, fluid, and quiet.
 No batteries needed: recharge quickly with the included universal micro-USB cable.

 Powerful 2.4 GHz wireless connection with one tiny Unifying receiver that stays in your computer.
 Works with Windows-based PCs, including Windows 10.

 Easily pair with other Logitech devices through a single Unifying USB receiver.
 Look for the orange “unifying” icon for compatible devices.

 With laser-etched, backlit keys you can see easily in any light, a sleek look, and comfortable, fluid typing, the Logitech wireless illuminated keyboard K800 delivers a brilliant typing experience-day or night.

 The only con I have about the Logitech K800 Backlit Keyboard is that it’s wireless.

-So I just leave the USB charging cable connected 24/7.
-I would prefer if it used a wired connection because I don’t really need the Unifying receiver.
+So I leave the USB charging cable connected 24/7.
+I would prefer a wired connection because I don’t really need the Unifying receiver.

-I haven’t listed durability as a con because I really haven’t had any trouble with durability.
+Durability isn’t listed as a con because I really haven’t had any durability trouble.
 I occasionally get some crumbs or dust in it and use compressed air to blow it out.
-Other than accidental drink spills I haven’t had any problems at all!
+Other than accidental drink spills, I haven’t had any problems at all!